 You don’t have to have people emailing you questions to answer them.
 Go to where your audience is: forums, message boards, and other blogs.
 Find questions that are relevant to your niche and answer them on your blog.
 It’s a great way to find content to write, and your audience will feel like you can read their mind.

 For example: Hop on a social site like Quora, Reddit or even LinkedIn.
 Look for questions people are asking in popular groups.
 Is there a good bit of engagement around this question?
 Are there a bunch of answers given?
 Then that demonstrates the question/topic as hot!

-Ask Questions of Your Readers
+Number 4: Ask Questions of Your Readers

-Promote, Promote, and Promote Some More
+Number 5: Promote, Promote, Promote